Graph neural networks-based Scheduler for Production planning problems using Reinforcement Learning: Related Work

-\textbf{Reinforcement Learning:} RL has achieved super-human performance in recent years in playing board games such as Go, Chess ~\cite{Silver.2018} ~\cite{Schulman.2017} ~\cite{Silver.2017b} ~\cite{Schrittwieser.2019} and robotics ~\cite{Gu.2016}.
-Not only is RL capable of learning and performing a specific task well, but it can also generalize well ~\cite{Mnih.2015} and has proven to be capable of multi-task learning ~\cite{Hessel.2018}.
-The advancements in the capabilities of deep neural networks have also helped push the boundaries of application of RL~\cite{Liu.2017}.

-The developments in reinforcement learning provides an alternative to solving scheduling problems.~\cite{Zhang.1995} was one of the first works to use RL to solve a static scheduling problem.
-Further ~\cite{Gabel.2008} used a model-free multi-agent approach to develop a adaptive reactive scheduling agent. ~\cite{Waschneck.2018} uses a multi agent DQN while ~\cite{Park.2020} uses a model-based RL.
+Recent improvements in RL have opened up a very interesting avenue to not only create a near-optimal plan but could also enable the capture of the planning knowledge such that it can be reused.
+RL has achieved super-human performance in playing board games such as Go, Chess~\cite{Silver.2018}~\cite{Schulman.2017}~\cite{Silver.2017}~\cite{Schrittwieser.2020} and robotics~\cite{Gu.2017}.
+Not only is RL capable of learning and performing a specific task well, but it can also generalize well~\cite{Mnih.2015} and has proven to be capable of multi-task learning~\cite{hessel2019}.
+The advancements in the capabilities of deep neural networks have also helped push the boundaries in the application of RL~\cite{Liu.2017}. \cite{Zhang.1995} was one of the first works to use RL to solve a static scheduling problem.
+Further,~\cite{Gabel.2008} used a model-free multi-agent approach to develop an adaptive reactive scheduling agent.
+Although these works still suffer from the curse of dimensionality it can be mitigated to some extent by using a multi-agent setup like in~\cite{Waschneck.2018} and~\cite{Park.2020}.
+The transition from single- to multi-agent RL is also non-trivial in general as thoroughly discussed in~\cite{Kapoor2018}.
+Specifically, as the individual agents change their behavior during learning, the environment of each agent becomes non-markovian resulting in a partially observable Markov decision process (POMDP).
+Early approaches use cooperative settings based on Q-learning assuming that the actions of other agents are made to improve the collective reward~\cite{Lauer2000,Matignon2007}.
+In recent years, various approaches based on deep MARL have been introduced~\cite{Lowe2017,Foerster2017, Sunehag2017,Omidshafiei2017}.